jtriley2p/protoctl/README.md

 The `protoctl` system enables complex smart contract deployment and upgrades with a publicly visible timelock.
 Queued deployment data is stored for easy access in analyzing and auditing the deployment.

-## Threat Modelling

-Two authority addresses control the system with different levels of control, Administrator and Security Council.

-### Administrator

-The Administrator

-### Security Council

 ## Architecture

 We employ a virtual machine whose intructions enshrine create and update operations for ERC-1967